composewell/unicode-data/unicode-data-core/README.md

 # README

-`unicode-data` provides Haskell APIs to efficiently access the Unicode character database.
+`unicode-data-core` provides Haskell APIs to efficiently access the Unicode character database.
 [Performance](#performance) is the primary goal in the design of this package.